Skip to Content

 Nile monitor

 The Nile monitor (Varanus niloticus) is a formidable member of the Varanidae family, thriving in most of Sub-Saharan Africa and along the Nile.
 Recognized as one of the largest lizards globally, these reptiles can reach lengths of 1.5 to 2.1 meters.
 Nile monitors are diurnal, typically found basking on riverbanks or foraging for diverse prey, including fish, birds, and invertebrates.
-Classified as “Least Concern,” their conservation status reflects a current stable population, highlighting their adaptability and ecological success.
+Classified as “Least Concern,” their conservation status reflects a stable population, highlighting their adaptability and ecological success.

 Nilgai